Lohrran/rpa-queue-system/README.md

 	- 03 – Load Data
 	- 04 – Security

-2. For each file opened previously replace the follow parameters:
+- For each file opened previously replace the follow parameters:
-	a.
-[DATABASE_NAME]: Replace this for the name of the database where it will be deployed.
+	- [DATABASE_NAME]: Replace this for the name of the database where it will be deployed.
-	b.
-[KEYNAME]: Replace this for the name of the SYMMETRIC  KEY from the database where it will be deploy.
+	- [KEYNAME]: Replace this for the name of the SYMMETRIC  KEY from the database where it will be deploy.
-	c.
-[CERTIFICATE_NAME]: Replace this for the name of the CERTIFICATE  from the database where it will be deploy.
+	- [CERTIFICATE_NAME]: Replace this for the name of the CERTIFICATE  from the database where it will be deploy.
-	d.
-RXXP0X: Replace this for the name of the username whom will have the access to the database.
+	- RXXP0X: Replace this for the name of the username whom will have the access to the database.
-	e.
-[BOT_NAME]: Replace this for the name of the robot to be deploy.
+	- [BOT_NAME]: Replace this for the name of the robot to be deploy.
-	f.
-[COLUMN_NAMES]: Replace this for the solution business columns.
+	- [COLUMN_NAMES]: Replace this for the solution business columns.
-	g.
-[KEY_NAME]:  Replace this for the column that will be used as the key identificator.
+	- [KEY_NAME]:  Replace this for the column that will be used as the key identificator.

-3. Execute the files in the order as ordered: 01, 02, 03, 04.
+- Execute the files in the order as ordered: 01, 02, 03, 04.

 ## Observation